Publishing and production

 REFRAME publishes a diverse range of open access, multimedia, research-led content – from responsive forms of research output such as international project blogs, video essays, conference materials and podcasts through to fully peer-reviewed book publications, online journals and digital archives.

 REFRAME is excited to present the latest developments in REFRAME projects, publications and other open access scholarly items at our digital open access, publishing platform.
-We have lots of new things to share, including a freely downloadable book - The Memorial Museum in the Digital Age; recommendations reports from the Digital Holocaust Memory project; and new posts at RE.FRAMING ACTIVISM and Mediático
+We have lots of new things to share, including the news that: the book Post-Cinema: Theorizing 21st Century Film is now available in print; The Memorial Museum in the Digital Age has received 1,745 combined downloads and page views since its launch in December 2022; the next phase of the Digital Holocaust Memory Project is the launch of the Landecker Digital Memory Lab; and there's new content at Mediático

 In addition to the items, at REFRAME you will also find freely downloadable books on film and media studies and digital humanities; more than a dozen videoed talks by top international scholars and media practitioners; and lots of film and media studies research and commentary at our existing websites – see our publications and projects page for full details.
 Thanks so much to all the colleagues (at Sussex and far beyond) who contribute to REFRAME in order to bring all this material into the public domain.